Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureAdvanceSecurityConfiguration.md

-# Azure Advanced security configuration
+# STEP 5: Azure Advanced security configuration
 **This step is optional.**

 The following steps are done by Microsoft Azure **Subscription Owner (or Subscription Contributor)** role.

-An Azure Automation Account resource is deployed to collect data for additional security policies.
-The Azure Active Directory control plane exposes the data only through PowerShell that needs to run under a Global AD administrator credential.
+An Azure Automation Account resource is deployed to collect data for additional security policies [listed here ](.././azureAdvanceSecurityConfiguration/#advanced-security-configuration).
+The Azure Active Directory control plane exposes the data only through
+PowerShell that needs to run under a Global AD reader credential.

-To ensure that Cloudneeti does not ever store/have access to a global AD administrator, it is recommended to deploy a small PowerShell script under customer’s control in their own Azure subscription.
+To ensure that Cloudneeti does not ever store/have access to a global AD reader, it is recommended to deploy a small PowerShell script under customer’s control in their own Azure subscription.
 The metadata collected after running a script is then pushed to a Cloudneeti API that you registered during the Cloudneeti API key generation.

-## 1 Collect Information
+## 5.1 Collect Information

 | **Information**                                                                                 | **Source / Portal to use** | **User**                |
 |-------------------------------------------------------------------------------------------------|----------------------------|-------------------------|